 - 12 ounces wide rice noodles

-Preheat a wok or large skillet over medium-high heat; when hot, add the oil, the garlic/chile mixture and the onion.
+- Preheat a wok or large skillet over medium-high heat; when hot, add the oil, the garlic/chile mixture and the onion.
 Cook, stirring constantly, until the garlic releases its fragrance, about 30 seconds.
 Add the pork and a splash of the sauce.
-Cook, breaking up the meat with a wooden spoon, until the pork is cooked through, about 5 minutes.
+Cook, breaking up the meat with a wooden spoon or potato masher, until the pork is cooked through, about 5 minutes.

-Toss in the basil and the additional two chiles.
+- Toss in the basil, lime juice and the additional two chiles.
 Serve immediately with a side of lime wedges.